amah/async/documentation.md

 }
 {% endhighlight %}

-It is passed to asynchronous functions where it used as an indirection of the processing completion where the method `completed()` is used to notify a normal completion with a result of type 'R', and the method `error()` is used to notify exception if any.
+It used as an observer of an asynchronous processing completion.
+The method `completed()` is used to notify a normal completion along with the result of type 'R'.
+The method `error()` is used to notify exception if any.
+To be noticed, the general form of callback interface may declare zero or more than one result types:

+{% highlight java %}
+public interface Callback\[n\]<R1,...,RN>{
+  public void completed(R1 r1,...,RN rn);
+  public void error(Throwable t);
+}
+{% endhighlight %}

-The callback is intended to implement asynchronous flow logics like if-then-else, try-catch-finally and not application logic which should be coded in asynchronous functions as defined below.
+The callback is intended to implement asynchronous flow logics like if-then-else, try-catch-finally and not application logic which should be coded in asynchronous functions defined below.

 #### Asynchronous function
-An asynchronous function is a simple function which accept a callback object as parameter plus zero, one or more arguments and produce a result by calling the callback object with following contract:
+An asynchronous function is a simple function which accept a callback object as parameter plus zero, one or more arguments and produce a result by calling the callback object with following contract we will refer to as __asynchrony contract__:

 * the callback object passed as parameter must be called one and only one time.
 * on successful completion, the callback method `completed(R r)` must be called with the result object.
 * on failure, the callback method `error(Throwable e)` must to report occurred exception.
-As a consequence the asynchronous function must not throw any exception at runtime.
+As a consequence the asynchronous function should not throw any exception at runtime.
+Sometime caller of the asynchronous function may handle exception an reports it to the callback object to allege the asynchronous function code.

 In addition to the contract, it is highly recommended to perform these call at tail position as the callback notification marks the end of the asynchronous function execution.

-In Java language, asynchronous functions are defined through `Function\[n\]Async` interfaces where \[n\] corresponds to the number of parameters passed in addition to the callback object.
-The general template is:
+In Java language, asynchronous functions are defined through `FunctionAsync` interface defined as following

-{% highlight java %}
-public interface Function[n]Async<T1,T2,...,Tn, R>{
-	public void apply(Callback<R> k, T1 t1, T2 t2, ... , Tn tn);
-}
-{% endhighlight %}

-The generic types `T1` to `Tn` are the n parameters respective types and `R` the type of the result that will be provided to the callback object. async4j flow implementations use essentially asynchronous functions with zero or one parameter which are deifned as following:

-{% highlight java %}
-public interface Function0Async<R>{
-	public void apply(Callback<R> k);
-}
-{% endhighlight %}

 {% highlight java %}
 public interface FunctionAsync<T, R>{